 If you plan to trade at an event in Newcastle you will need to contact the event organiser.
-It is essential that you comply with the Temporary Event Guide.
-Our Food Officer’s may then inspect your food business at the event to ensure you comply with the guide.
+It is essential to comply with the Temporary Event Guidelines (PDF).
+A Food Officer’s may then inspect your food business at the event to ensure you comply with the guide.

 Home manufacture involves the handling of food for sale at residential premises using an existing domestic kitchen or a purpose built kitchen within the residential premises.